thegreentimtam/Git-Screenplays/09 Scene Numbers.md

 When you are ready to start pre-production on your film, you need scene numbers.
 These are neccessary for scheduling, and Script Breakdowns.

-It's important that script numbers **do not change**, otherwise schedueles and breakdowns can get messed up.
+It's important that scene numbers **do not change**, otherwise schedueles and breakdowns can get messed up.
 Once you add scene numbers, you can't change them.
 If you want a new scene, it will be given a letter.

 ## Showing Scene Numbers